Best friend gifts can be tricky. But our DIY birthday gifts for your best friend are always a hit.

 A unique addition to your friend’s room, at home or college, is a customized room spray.
 Work with a combination of scents you know will make their room smell fresh every time they come back to it.
 Be creative with mixing natural herbs and oils.
 Don’t forget to tie a ribbon around the bottle!

 If your BFF isn’t a coffee drinker, they may be a tea kind of person.
 Pick out a box or two of their favorite flavors and assort them into a super cute tabletop decoration.
 Resourceful and in the holiday spirit.
+Plus, you can spill the tea over tea.

 54. Body Butter